derby-developers/api_doc/source/includes/instant_racing/_race_groups.md

-winning_count | total number of winning wagers on this race group biggest_win | biggest payout for a wager on this race group available_games | an array of games that should be enabled for this race group ("win-place-show", "trifecta_gold", "wild_mustang") bonus_base_amount_range | the lower and upper limits of the bonus race bet amount awarded for a race group (racechamp3 only) wager_streak | an object describing the user's current wager streak for the race group next_live_race | small race object if there is a real live race taking place, null if not
+winning_count | total number of winning wagers on this race group biggest_win | biggest payout for a wager on this race group available_games | an array of games that should be enabled for this race group ("win-place-show", "trifecta_gold", "wild_mustang") bonus_base_amount_range | the lower and upper limits of the bonus race bet amount awarded for a race group (racechamp3 only), empty arrays and arrays of `null`s possible for non RC3 frontends wager_streak | an object describing the user's current wager streak for the race group next_live_race | small race object if there is a real live race taking place, null if not